Kertus Davis: Early NASCAR career

 Davis made his NASCAR debut in 2001 at Nazareth Speedway for Jimmy Means.
 He qualified the No. 52 Broadway Motors Ford Taurus in 34th place, but finished 36th after an early engine failure.
-In the next two races, he finished 42nd at Dover International Speedway and 40th at the Milwaukee Mile.
+In the next two races, he finished 42nd at Dover International Speedway and fortieth at the Milwaukee Mile.
 He made the switch over to the No. 77 Gestener Ford for Moy Racing at the second Dover race, where he finished 34th after a crash.

 Davis made five starts in 2002.
 He ran the No. 77 Docutech/Gestetner Ford in his first 2002 race at Richmond, and had the best weekend of his career at the time with a 29th place start and 26th-place finish.
 For the rest of the season, Davis only drove the No. 0 Chevrolet for his father's race team, Davis Motorsports.
 In four starts, his best finish was a 24th at Memphis Motorsports Park.
 Davis did not race at all in 2003, due to his USAR commitments, but he played a large role as Davis Motorsports began to run full-time in the series.
 He worked in the shop and every now and then on the pit box, as the team made its first full season.

-He raced again in 2004, starting at Indianapolis Raceway Park for his father's team, where he had a 29th-place finish, followed by a 27th at Dover and a 34th at Darlington.
+He raced again in 2004, starting at Indianapolis Raceway Park for his father's team, where he had a 29th place finish, followed by a 27th at Dover and a 34th at Darlington.
 Davis moved to the No. 0 full-time in 2005, with RaceGirl serving as sponsor.
-He failed to qualify for five races, but had a career-best tenth-place run at Talladega Superspeedway, and finished thirty-first in points.
-He also made one start in the No. 12 Supercuts/Hot Tamales Dodge at Texas Motor Speedway for FitzBradshaw Racing, but finished in 40th due to a transmission failure.
+He failed to qualify for five races, but had a career-best tenth place run at Talladega Superspeedway, and finished thirty-first in points.
+He also made one start in the No. 12 Supercuts/Hot Tamales Dodge at Texas Motor Speedway for FitzBradshaw Racing, but finished in fortieth due to a transmission failure.
 For the 2006 season, Davis attempted to race full-time.
 The team used former Busch Series champion Randy LaJoie to get in the race at Mexico, and at Atlanta, MacDonald Motorsports aided the Davis team with MacDonald's pit crew.
 Davis also took one-race deals, driving the No. 34 Sport Clips Chevrolet for Frank Cicci Racing at Darlington, the No. 43 Ollie's Bargain Outlet Dodge for the Curb Agajanian Performance Group at Dover, and at Nashville, he prepared the No. 20 Rockwell Automation car for NEXTEL Cup driver Denny Hamlin.
 He returned to his own car at Milwaukee, where he finished out the season.
 He also attempted races for Morgan Shepherd, CJM Racing, and Front Row Motorsports at the Nextel Cup level, but did not qualify for any of those races.